Usher (musician): 2021–present: Residencies, Coming Home, and Super Bowl LVIII halftime show

-On September 24, 2023, Usher announced that he will headline the Super Bowl LVIII halftime show, held at the Allegiant Stadium in Las Vegas, Nevada.
-He described the opportunity as "an honour of a lifetime" that he will finally be able to check off his bucket list.
+On September 24, 2023, Usher announced that he would headline the Super Bowl LVIII halftime show, held at the Allegiant Stadium in Las Vegas, Nevada.
+He described the opportunity as "an honor of a lifetime" that he would finally be able to check off his bucket list.
 In addition, he announced in an Apple Music interview with Zane Lowe that his ninth studio album, Coming Home, would be released on February 11, 2024, the same day it was reported that he would perform at the Super Bowl.
 The album debuted at number two on the US Billboard 200.
 The album's second single, "Ruin" (featuring Pheelz), was released on February 2, 2024, along with its accompanying music video.
 It was directed by Dave Meyers and shot on an iPhone 15 Pro.
 On February 6, Usher announced the Usher: Past Present Future 24-stop tour, which will visit North America and Europe.
 Due to overwhelming demand, it expanded from 24 to 58 shows.
-On June 30, 2024, Usher was honoured with the Lifetime Achievement Award at the 24th BET Awards for his notable contributions to the music industry.
+On June 30, 2024, Usher was honored with the Lifetime Achievement Award at the 24th BET Awards for his notable contributions to the music industry.
 In October 2024, Usher was named the 11th "Greatest Pop Star of the 21st Century" by Billboard.

+In September 2025, Usher appeared on Season 11, Episode 7 of The Late Show with Stephen Colbert, where he discussed his Past Present Future tour and musical legacy.